 One hazard that has been included in makeup products throughout the years is asbestos.

 This mined fibre has gained recent news coverage due to contamination in several types of cosmetics, as well as multi-purpose products like Johnson & Johnson’s baby powder.

-While asbestos is not a regular ingredient in beauty and skincare, it can happen.
+While asbestos is not a common ingredient in beauty and skincare, it can happen.

-So you must make yourself aware of the dangers of asbestos and how you can prevent exposure, and why you should use clean and toxin-free products.
+So it would be best if you made yourself aware of the dangers of asbestos and how you can prevent exposure, and why you should use clean and toxin-free products.

 What is asbestos?

 Asbestos is a naturally mined mineral with six types: tremolite, amosite, anthophyllite, chrysotile, actinolite, and crocidolite.
 While asbestos is a mineral, it has fibre like qualities.
 The fibres are either curly, long, pliable threads or short, need-like, and inflexible.
 If you encounter asbestos, you may not see all of these characteristics, as asbestos fibres are generally invisible to the naked eye.

 The ability for asbestos to fall apart and disintegrate is called friability.
 If a type of asbestos is categorised as friable, it is more dangerous as the fibres are disrupted and can enter the body by inhalation or ingestion.

 The peak of asbestos mining occurred in the early 1970s and, from then, declined steadily as new studies connected asbestos to serious health effects.
 During the period of widespread asbestos use, this mineral was an additive in-home and manufacturing products.
 Asbestos was known to be strength, fireproof, and chemical resistant abilities.

 The deposits are located near natural talc and vermiculite mines, where asbestos could contaminate these other minerals.